History of the Jungclaus Mill

 2021

-The decision is made to adapt the properties to a mixed-use development, the Jungclaus Mill.
+The decision is made to name our mixed-use campus the Jungclaus Mill.

-The guiding principle will be to preserve and restore the historic character of the buildings and campus.
+The guiding principle continues to be the preservation and restoration of the historic character of our buildings and campus.